viktor111/zvadohacks/README.md

 ```
 sniffer
 ```
-Once you used net spoof to become man in the middle you can use sniffer tool to watch for incoming requests (GET, POST, etc) and extract data.
+Once you used net spoof to become man in the middle you can use sniffer tool to watch for incoming http requests (GET, POST, etc) and extract data like url username and password.

 ### Usage
 mac-change
 ```